SalehRatin/FirstProject/README.md

 Added json command, "npm start"
 Ajax request to server
-Delete and Edit Actions added to the table, with a submit form
+Delete and Edit Actions added to the table, with a submit form Sort indicators
+Pagination
+Sidebar to show and hide columns